fbrbovic/cursor-rule-framework/docs/workflow-system.md

 3. In Cursor IDE: **Settings** → **Features** → **Rules for AI** → **User Rules**
 4. Paste the content into the User Rules field

-**Without this setup, the three-phase workflow will not function correctly.**
+**Without this setup, the AI-driven workflow system will not function correctly.**

 ## 🎯 Overview